Programming for HIP runtime compiler (RTC)#

 HIPRTC specific options#

-• --gpu-architecture : This flag can guide the code object generation for a specific gpu arch.
+• --gpu-architecture : This flag can guide the code object generation for a specific GPU architecture.
 Example: --gpu-architecture=gfx906:sramecc+:xnack-, its equivalent to --offload-arch.

 • This option is compulsory if compilation is done on a system without AMD GPUs supported by HIP runtime.